FREE SHIPPING ON ORDERS OVER $50

 Proponents of the zone diet claim that regulating your food intake according to the above ration reduces inflammation and this is the primary method for combating obesity.

-How does Zone Diet work?
+How Does The Zone Diet Work?

 Unlike other traditional diets, the zone diet does not include various phases.
 It is designed to last a lifetime and to this end, it can be described as more of a lifestyle than a diet.
+There are two basic ways to live according to the zone diet.
+The hand-eye method is the most common form.
+The zone food blocks are another.
+Since the zone diet is designed to be practiced throughout your life you must choose a zone diet method that is best suited to the way you live.

 Most people begin with the hand-eye method and take on the food blocks later.
 You can switch back to either method at any time.
 Both have benefits, so if you want to experiment with one then the other there is not a disadvantage to going back and forth.